 - 📍 Location: P.za Castello, 215, 10124 Torino TO, Italy

-Teatro Regio dates back to the early 18th century and is the most prestigious theatre in Turin.
-Vittorio Amedeo II hired Filippo Juvarra to create a grand theatre for the reorganization of Piazza Castello. the piazza that is home to Palazzo Reale and Palazzo Madama.
+Vittorio Amedeo II hired Filippo Juvarra to create a grand theatre for the reorganization of Piazza Castello – the square that houses Palazzo Reale and Palazzo Madama.

 When Filippo Juvarra passed away, King Carlo Emanuele III entrusted the project to Benedetto Alfieri.
 Since 1740, Teatro Regio has been a very prestigious theatre where people attend ballet shows, concerts, and more.